Deleting posts automatically in Mastodon after a certain time period

 • All posts made by accounts that have at least one follower on your server

-• All posts shared by an account that has at least one follower on your server
+• All posts shared by accounts that have at least one follower on your server

 • All posts from groups that have at least one follower on your server